International Islamic University Malaysia: History

 A batch of 153 students from Malaysia and abroad were enrolled for the first academic session, which started on 8 July 1983.
 Courses were conducted under the Faculty of Economics, the Faculty of Laws, the Centre for Fundamental Knowledge, and the Centre for Languages.
 The members of this first batch received their degrees and diplomas during the first convocation held on 10 October 1987.
 68 graduates were conferred the degree of Bachelor of Economics, 56 other graduates received the degree of Bachelor of Laws, and 29 Qadhis were conferred Diploma in Law and Administration of Islamic Judiciary.

 Ahmad Shah of Pahang was the founding constitutional head since 1 July 1983.
 Before his death, he was replaced by his daughter-in-law, the current Tengku Ampuan of Pahang, Tunku Azizah Aminah Maimunah Iskandariah.
 She was made the constitutional head on 12 April 2019 for a five-year term, ending her father-in-law's chancellery in IIUM for 36 years, but the instrument of appointment was only presented to her by the federal government on 17 June 2019.

-Tan Sri Abdul Rashid Hussain, was appointed as the 10th IIUM President effective 1 July 2025.He was appointed in recognition of his distinguished leadership and reputation in the Malaysian corporate sector, particularly in Islamic finance.
+Tan Sri Abdul Rashid Hussain, was appointed as the 10th IIUM President effective 1 July 2025.
+He was appointed in recognition of his distinguished leadership and reputation in the Malaysian corporate sector, particularly in Islamic finance.

+On 2 September 2025, the Institute of International and Asean Studies (IINTAS) was formally established as a think tank under the IIUM during a ceremony where Higher Education Minister Datuk Seri Dr. Zambry Abd Kadir was the guest of honour.

+Visual identity

+IIUM introduced its first corporate logo upon its establishment in 1983 and used as a temporary logo before adopting the current logo.
+In 1988, the university introduced a new corporate logo, which was created by its Office for Communication, Advocacy and Promotion, featuring the emblem consists of the Koran, the Kaaba, eight inner domes pointing at eight directions and the outer domes, accompanied by the names of the university in Arabic, English and Bahasa Malaysia.
+However, the IIUM's official name in Bahasa Malaysia were rendered in Jawi script.
+The logo has since used permanently by the university although there was slight changes.

+The university's official motto, "Garden of Knowledge and Virtue" in English or "Taman Ilmu dan Budi" in Malay, was introduced by the third IIUM Rector, Mohd Kamal Hassan and has been in use since 2000.
+IIUM also have two other slogans, "Leading the Way.
+Leading the World.", used since 2019 and "Tawhidic Epistemology, Ummatic Excellence", used since 2024.